| Welcome to New Zealand Government

 give people improved access to government services, and enable transactions

+to take place at more convenient times and places.
 The initial focus has been on developing ways to deliver government

 information online.
 The New Zealand Government Portal website (www.govt.nz)